qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - unsubscribe for spam or a way to block the spam
 - i don't see very good options for helping with spam all spam messages have no way to unsubscribe block or mark as spam this would be a great app if there was a better way to deal with spam
 - spam folders should be included
-- its saying spam a but there is no spam messages in the folder at all its getting annoying having the folder say that please help tbsp
+- its saying spam a but there is no spam messages in the folder at all its getting annoying having the folder say that
 - how to move emails from inbox to spam folder spam folder does not show up in the options
 - how about an all spam folder like the is version has
 - how to access the spam folder spam folder not listed on options menu
 - i show spam in my spam folder but i can't open the folder to make sure that it has not taken some regular mail in the spam folder how do i access the spam folder
 - where can i find my spam folder
 - the spam folder needs a delete all or empty spam button
-- sir how i tbsp unnecessary mail in spam folder i can not get any spam folder otherwise it is very nice apps i love it please mail me how i send mail in spam folder
+- how i send unnecessary mail in spam folder i can not get any spam folder otherwise it is very nice apps i love it please mail me how i send mail in spam folder
 - how i find the spam folder
-- need a sent tbsp and spam folder
+- need a sent folder and spam folder
 - how do i move an email address that is always going into spam out of my spam folder permanently so that future emails do not go into the spam folder
 - nice app but where is the spam folder
 - how do i find my spam and deleted folders
 - the spam folder is very often showing mail that was never in the spam folder have to go into another folder and then go back into the spam folder to show the correct view of what is actually in the spam folder
 - all spam folder no longer works it lists no email when there are emails in the spam folder thanks in us est
-- hello i keep getting stuff sent to the sam folder that is not spam its an email chain that have about of emails and before it was not going to the spam folder now the last a reply i have found in the spam folder i even move the emails out of the spam folder and into the inbox but each reply i get goes to spam is there a fix for this tbsp in us est
+- hello i keep getting stuff sent to the sam folder that is not spam its an email chain that have about of emails and before it was not going to the spam folder now the last a reply i have found in the spam folder i even move the emails out of the spam folder and into the inbox but each reply i get goes to spam
 - can not install spam folder
 - how can i stop messages going to my spam folder as a lot of my important emails keep going to spam i would like to stop the spam folder completely as i can decide if an email is spam or not submitted
 - hello i have an android and i would like to know how to turn off email notifications for spam i keep sending my emails to spam folder but i still get a notification for spam emails